Dillon County License Hearing Guide

 - Fees: You will need to pay a reinstatement fee to the SCDMV.

-- Classes/Programs That Must Be Completed: Completing the ADSAP program is typically a mandatory requirement for license reinstatement after a DUI conviction in South Carolina.
+- Classes/Programs That Must Be Completed: Completing the Alcohol and Drug Safety Action Program (ADSAP) is typically required for license reinstatement after a DUI.

 Dillon County DMV Offices